 TQCSI will notify the client in writing of the suspension and issue requirements to be satisfied prior to the removal of suspension.
 At the end of the suspension period, an investigation is to be conducted to ascertain whether requirements have been met.
 If they have been met, the client will be informed in writing and the suspension removed; if they have not been met, the Certificate of Registration may be withdrawn and certification cancelled.
 Any costs incurred by TQCSI in the suspension or removal of suspension are to be met by the client and the suspension may be published by TQCSI.

 TQCSI reserves the right to cancel certification and withdraw a Certificate of Registration if:

-If certification is cancelled, the client shall immediately cease use of the TQCSI and JAS-ANZ Marks on all stationery, literature and publicity material.
+If certification is cancelled, the client shall immediately cease use of the TQCSI, JAS-ANZ and ANAB Marks on all stationery, literature and publicity material.
 Similarly, the Certificate of Registration is to be returned to TQCSI or destroyed within 30 days of notification.

 The client is to be informed when certification is cancelled and advised of the right of appeal.
 No reimbursement of fees will be given and the cancellation may be published by TQCSI.